--Explain eight points of difference between preparatory grief and depression.
+-Name eight points of difference between preparatory grief and depression.

--Explain five barriers to female caregivers attending support groups.
+-Name five barriers to female caregivers attending support groups.

--Explain three statements that indicate suicidality caregivers might be aware of.
+-Name three statements that indicate suicidality caregivers might be aware of.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."